Chart Color Schemes

 Infrastructure

-West Pennant Hills has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+West Pennant Hills has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure.
-AreaSearch has identified a total of 15 projects that are expected to impact the area.
-Notable among these are the Pennant Hills Road and North Rocks Road Intersection Upgrade, the development at 154-158 Castle Hill Road Cherrybrook, Highforest by Mirvac, and the Regis Carlingford Aged Care Facility.
-The following list details those projects that are likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 15 projects that could affect the region.
+Notable ones include Pennant Hills Road and North Rocks Road Intersection Upgrade, development at 154-158 Castle Hill Road Cherrybrook (Cherrybrook Development), Highforest by Mirvac, and Regis Carlingford Aged Care Facility.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.